launchdarkly/sdk-test-harness/docs/service_spec.md

 If `command` is `"identifyEvent"`, the test service should call the SDK's `Identify` method.

-The `identifyEvent` property in the request body will be a JSON object with the following properties:
+The `identifyEvent` property in the request body will be a JSON object with these properties:

 * `user` (object): The user properties.